 If sleeping on your back, use a pillow under the elbow of your operated arm as shown.
 Again, important in helping you get a good night's rest.

+Rehabilitation

-Rehabilitation Rehabilitation is important to get the most out of your shoulder after the operation.
+Rehabilitation is important to get the most out of your shoulder after the operation.
 The first stage is to let your shoulder heal by resting it in the sling.
-Meanwhile, you can move your wrist and hand and elbow as shown below.
-These are the only exercises you should do in the first four weeks whilst in your sling.
+Meanwhile, you can move your wrist, hand and elbow as shown opposite.